A remark on the well-posedness of the modified KdV equation in $L^2$: Introduction

 The mKdV equation~\eqref{mkdv} has attracted much attention from both applied and theoretical perspectives, in part since it is both Hamiltonian and completely integrable.
 Indeed, with respect to the Poisson structure

 on Schwartz space $\mathcal{S}$, the mKdV equation~\eqref{mkdv} is the Hamiltonian flow of

 Recall that on $\T$, Schwartz space $\mathcal{S}$ corresponds to the space $C^{\infty}(\T)$, while on $\R$, it consists of those infinitely differentiable functions which, with all of their derivatives, decay faster than any polynomial as $|x|\to \infty$.
 Some important consequences of the completely integrable structure of mKdV~\eqref{mkdv} are the existence of a Lax pair and an infinite number of conservation laws.
 In particular, the simplest conservation law here is the mass $M(q)=\frac{1}{2}\int q^2 dx $.
+Under the Poisson structure \eqref{Poisson}, $M$ generates translations and thus may be also thought of as the momentum.

 The optimal well-posedness of mKdV~\eqref{mkdv} within the $L^2$-based Sobolev spaces $H^{s}$, $s\in \R$, has been a long studied question.
 On the real line, mKdV~\eqref{mkdv} has the scaling symmetry $q_{\ld}(t,x):=\ld q(\ld^{3}t,\ld x)$, where $\ld >0$, and this induces the scaling-critical Sobolev exponent $s_{\text{crit}}=-\tfrac{1}{2}$, above which we expect well-posedness, and below which we expect ill-posedness.
 Whilst this scaling is no longer available on the circle, the heuristic provided by $s_{\text{crit}}$ is believed to persist in this setting.
 However, due to the different ways that dispersion manifests, the well-posedness theory diverges depending on the underlying geometry.